 Economic Development and Tourism board is to remain on hiatus until reinstated by Council.

 Family and Community Support Services is to remain on hiatus until reinstated by Council.

 Volunteer to help guide and direct the operations and museum collection at the Leduc #1 Energy Discovery Centre.

-The Advisory Committee is a Standing Committee of the River Valley Alliance (RVA).
+The Community Engagement Committee is a Standing Committee of the River Valley Alliance (RVA).

-The roles and responsibilities of the Advisory Committee and its members are as follows:
+The roles and responsibilities of the Community Engagement Committee and its members are as follows:

-The Advisory Committee consists of 18 members each appointed by their respective municipality every two years, six members from Edmonton, and two from each of the other RVA municipal stakeholders.
+The Community Engagement Committee consists of 18 members each appointed by their respective municipality every two years, six members from Edmonton, and two from each of the other RVA municipal stakeholders

 According to Alberta Municipal Affairs, a Subdivision and Development Appeal Board (SDAB) is a statutory body intended to perform an independent adjudicative function that hears complaints and functions like a court.
 It is an administrative board mandated by the Municipal Government Act and created by a municipality to carry our appropriate functions and procedures.
 The SDAB hears appeals from municipal subdivision and development authorities.
 SDAB decisions shape the community and affect the lives of developers, neighbours, citizens and businesses.
 It is important that the public have confidence in the quality of these decisions and the decision making process.